By The Associated Press

 —Twice, the Air Force punished officers involved in separate incidents of opening the blast door of their underground launch control center while one of the two launch officers was asleep, in violation of Air Force rules.

-—A Rand Corp. research study obtained by the AP found that missile corps members feel "burnout" from what they see as exhausting, unrewarding and stressful work.
+—A Rand Corp. research study obtained by the AP found that missile corps members felt "burnout" from what they saw as exhausting, unrewarding and stressful work.
 The report also cited heightened levels of misconduct such as spousal abuse.

-—In January 2014 dozens of missile launch officers were implicated in a cheating scandal at Malmstrom and were stripped of their certification in what the Air Force called the largest such breach of integrity in the nuclear force.
-The cheating involves the monthly test on their knowledge of how to operate the missiles.
-That scandal is revealed as part of a drug-use investigation that involves three ICBM launch officers.
+—In January 2014, dozens of missile launch officers were implicated in a cheating scandal at Malmstrom and were stripped of their certification in what the Air Force called the largest such breach of integrity in the nuclear force.
+The cheating involved the monthly test on their knowledge of how to operate the missiles.
+That scandal was revealed as part of a drug-use investigation that involved three ICBM launch officers.

-—In late January, Defense Secretary Chuck Hagel ordered an independent review of the nuclear force and summoned the most senior Pentagon leaders to discuss its serious missteps, leadership lapses and personnel problems.
+—In late January 2014, Defense Secretary Chuck Hagel ordered an independent review of the nuclear force and summoned the most senior Pentagon leaders to discuss its missteps, leadership lapses and personnel problems.

-—In March the Air Force fired nine midlevel nuclear commanders and supervisors, allowed a senior commander to resign, and said it would discipline dozens of junior officers in response to the exam-cheating scandal at Malmstrom.
+—In March 2014, the Air Force fired nine midlevel nuclear commanders and supervisors, allowed a senior commander to resign and said it would discipline dozens of junior officers in response to the exam-cheating scandal at Malmstrom.

-—On Monday, Nov.
-3, the Air Force fired a missile squadron commander at Minot and reassigned the vice commander of the 90th Missile Wing at F.E.
-Warren to a non-command staff job.
-Also, a colonel in charge of all three missile squadrons at Minot was given administrative punishment, but not removed from command.
+—On Nov.
+3, 2014, the Air Force fired a missile squadron commander at Minot and reassigned the vice commander of the 90th Missile Wing at F.E.
+Warren Air Force Base in Wyoming to a non-command staff job.
+Also, a colonel in charge of all three missile squadrons at Minot was given administrative punishment but not removed from command.

-—On Friday, Nov.
-14, Defense Secretary Chuck Hagel ordered top-to-bottom changes in how the U.S. nuclear force is operated and managed.
-The changes come after a series of stories from the AP that revealed problems in the nuclear force's management and morale.
+—On Nov.
+14, 2014, Defense Secretary Hagel ordered top-to-bottom changes in how the U.S. nuclear force is operated and managed.
+The changes came after a series of stories from the AP that revealed problems in the nuclear force's management and morale.